Mayur S. Parmar

 About

-Mayur Parmar is an assistant professor in the Department of Basic Sciences at the Dr. Kiran C. Patel College of Osteopathic Medicine.
-He is passionate about teaching pharmacology and physiology to medical students.
-He also teaches a physiology course to the Graduate Certificate in Health Professions Preparation students at the Tampa Bay Regional Campus.
-He is an assistant course director for the gastrointestinal and rheumatology system course.
-In addition to teaching, he is involved in multiple collaborative medical research projects with medical students.
-As a part of the college's research practicum course, he is a faculty adviser to many student research groups.
-Working with several medical students, he publishes research articles in pharmacology and neuroscience.
+Dr. Mayur Parmar is an Associate Professor in the Department of Basic Sciences at the Dr. Kiran C. Patel College of Osteopathic Medicine.
+He is deeply passionate about teaching pharmacology and physiology to medical students and also instructs physiology for students enrolled in the Graduate Certificate in Health Professions Preparation program at the Tampa Bay Regional Campus.
+In addition, he serves as the Assistant Course Director for the Gastrointestinal and Rheumatology System courses.

-As a postdoctoral associate at the University of Florida, he focused on research understanding the pathological mechanism of Parkinson's disease and related disorders.
-Using cellular and preclinical models, he studied various Rab GTPase molecules that may enhance or facilitate alpha-synuclein and tau pathology.
-He has extensively studied Rab GTPases' role in tauopathies disorders, such as Alzheimer's disease and atypical parkinsonism (Parkinson-plus syndromes), including progressive supranuclear palsy.
-He is also interested in research on understanding the relationship between diabetes and neurodegeneration at the disease and molecular level.
+As a Postdoctoral Associate at the University of Florida, Dr. Parmar advanced his research on the pathological mechanisms underlying Parkinson’s disease and related disorders.
+Using cellular and preclinical models, he explored how Rab GTPase proteins influence the progression of alpha-synuclein and tau pathologies, particularly in tauopathies such as Alzheimer’s disease, progressive supranuclear palsy, and other atypical parkinsonian syndromes.
+He has also examined the molecular connections between diabetes and neurodegeneration.

 ORCID ID